davan690/jomuller.github.io/_drafts/ten_rules_reproductible_research.md

 ---
 layout: post
-title:  How to implement in R the "Ten Simple Rules for Reproducible Computational Research"?
+title:  Use the "Ten Simple Rules for Reproducible Computational Research" in R
 categories:
     - R
     - Reproductible research